- What are dental veneers?

 - Misshapen or mal-aligned (crooked) teeth as an alternative to braces

-- Correct and close gaps and spacing between front teeth
+- Correcting and closing gaps and spacing between front teeth

 - When a bigger, brighter, more uniform smile is desired.

-- The video below helps explain the treatment process for veneers:
+- This video helps explain the treatment process for veneers.

-- Lab fabricated veneers, while more costly, allow for optimal strength, longevity, and esthetics.
+- ted veneers, while more costly, allow for optimal strength, longevity, and esthetics.

-- At Dental Care on Golf Links, we strive to offer the best dentistry in a calm and comfortable environment.
-For optimal results that not only look a feel fantastic, but are durable and long-lasting, the process described below is often used.
+- on Golf Links, we strive to offer the best dentistry in a calm and comfortable environment.
+For optimal results that not only look a feel fantastic, but are durable and long-lasting, we follow this process.
 Whether we are altering the appearance of your front teeth with veneers, or rehabilitating your smile after years of tooth wear and/or tooth loss, the process is generally the same:

 - Diagnostic models/photos: Impressions of upper and lower teeth are taken, models are poured and mounted on an articulator, and these models are evaluated by both the dentist and lab technician.
 A series of photographs are also taken during this appointment and are evaluated to help create ideal tooth position for optimal final esthetics.